Cozen Assessment, Campus Climate Survey, Annual Reports & Data Reporting, and Title IX Training Regulations

 Title IX Annual Data Reporting

-In addition to data collected through the 2015, 2017, and 2019 Campus Climate Surveys, and in accordance with CSU Nondiscrimination Policy, SDSU reports on data relating to university complaints on an annual basis and posts data for the prior two years.
+In addition to data collected through the Campus Climate Surveys, and in accordance with CSU Nondiscrimination Policy, SDSU reports on data relating to university complaints on an annual basis and posts data for the prior two years.

 Title IX Regulation Training